Mikaela-G/Reddit_Toxicounter/README.md

 # Reddit_Toxicounter Progress Timeline
 ### 1/8/18
+We have redesigned our project goals and created a tentative progress timeline.

+The Project: We will detect the toxicity of the discourse within the top 10 subreddits (based on Recent Activity on http://redditlist.com/ as of January 8, 2018) throughout 2015.

+Future Work: We can build our own toxicity classifier for Reddit comments (instead of using Perspective API's models to label the data).
+We can also perform domain adaptation into Reddit comments after labeling a different dataset using either our model or the Perspective API.

+Progress Timeline:

+Week 2-3: "Ground Truth"
+- Scrape all the data
+  - Minh: TheDonald, videos, soccer
+  - Mikaela: AskReddit, politics, worldnews, nba
+  - Angel: todayilearned, funny, cfb
+- Label our dataset for toxicity using Perspective API
+- Clean all the data

+Week 4: Model Design/Research

 *****We have redesigned our project goals and created a tentative progress timeline.

-The Project: We will detect the toxicity of the discourse within the top 10 most

-Scrape reddit over the years 2015-2017, detect the toxicity of the discourse within select subreddits.
-Build a toxicity classifier for reddit comments as opposed to Perspective.
-Using perspective API to label the existing comments.
-Potential Domain adaptation into reddit comments.

-Step1 "Ground Truth" Week 2-3
-Step2 Model Design/Research Week 4

-2015
-Minh - TheDonald, videos, soccer
-Mikaela - AskReddit, politics, worldnews, nba
-Angel - todayilearned, funny, cfb

 &gt; tough on ~~crime~~ citizens. newlinechar  newlinechar you should probably clean those into their respective characters. &gt; is >